LeonWong318/DMLdata/docs/INSTALL.md

        ```

-3. Download and unpack pretrained TrackFormer model files in the `models` directory:
+3. Download and unpack pretrained TrackFormer model files which is the starting point model in this project in the `models` directory:

     ```
     wget https://vision.in.tum.de/webshare/u/meinhard/trackformer_models_v1.zip